pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 Effective September 26, 2024, the following change is made to the Client Manual - Consumer Accounts:

-The "Effective Period of Stop Payment Order: Renewal" section within the "Withdrawals" section of the Client Manual - Consumer Accounts is deleted in its entirety and replaced with the following:
+The 'Effective Period of Stop Payment Order: Renewal' section within the 'Withdrawals' section of the Client Manual - Consumer Accounts is deleted in its entirety and replaced with the following:

 A stop payment order on a physical check will stay in effect for six (6) months from the date we accept the stop payment order, unless you instruct us to cancel it or to renew it, provided that we have not already returned the check.
 The order may be renewed for  additional six (6) month periods.
 A stop payment order on an ACH transaction is permanent.

 Your instructions to remove or renew a stop payment order must be received in a time and manner that gives us a reasonable opportunity to act upon it.